drduh/YubiKey-Guide/README.md

 Use the [YubiKey Manager](https://developers.yubico.com/yubikey-manager) application (note, this is not the similarly named older YubiKey NEO Manager) to enable CCID functionality.

 ## Enable KDF
 Key Derived Function (KDF) enables YubiKey to store the hash of PIN, preventing the PIN from being passed as plain text.
+Note that this requires a relatively new version of GnuPG to work, and may not be compatible with other GPG clients (notably mobile clients).
+These incompatible clients will be unable to use the YubiKey GPG functions as the PIN will always be rejected.
+If you are not sure you will only be using your YubiKey on supported platforms, it may be better to skip this step.

 ```console
 gpg/card> admin